Eastern Intercollegiate Volleyball Association

+The most recent change to the EIVA membership was the return of Sacred Heart for the spring 2025 season after a two-year absence.
+The Pioneers had left the EIVA after the 2022 season to join the new men's volleyball league of its then-current primary home of the Northeast Conference (NEC), but returned to the EIVA when it left the NEC to join the Metro Atlantic Athletic Conference.

-The most recent change to the EIVA membership came after the 2022 season.
-Sacred Heart University, St. Francis College (known athletically as St. Francis Brooklyn, from its New York City location), and Saint Francis University (in Pennsylvania) left to join the new men's volleyball league of their full-time home of the Northeast Conference (NEC).
-This left the EIVA with six members, the minimum needed to maintain its automatic NCAA tournament berth.
+The establishment of NEC men's volleyball also led to the 2022 departure of St. Francis College (known athletically as St. Francis Brooklyn, from its New York City location) and Saint Francis University (in Pennsylvania).
+This temporarily left the EIVA with six members, the minimum needed to maintain its automatic NCAA tournament berth.

 Previously, from 2005-2006 to 2010-2011, the conference was divided into two divisions.
 The higher division was named the Tait Division and the lower division was named the Hay Division.
 The conference used a system of promotion and relegation whereby the last place team from the Tait Division went to the Hay for the following season and the highest ranked Hay Division team moved to the Tait.
 Prior to that, there was a second lower division (equal to Hay) named the Sweeney Division, but this was eliminated for the 2006 season.
 The two lower divisions were merged into one division at that time.

 On April 28, 2012, Uvaldo Acosta (George Mason), Tom Hay (Springfield College), Ivan Marquez (Concordia [NY]), Bill Odeneal (SUNY New Paltz), Bob Sweeney (East Stroudsburg), and Tom Tait (Penn State) were inducted into the EIVA's inaugural Hall of Fame class during the 2012 EIVA Championship match at Penn State.

 Members

-As of the 2022–23 school year, the EIVA has six member teams, five from the NCAA's Division I. The University of Charleston of Division II joined the conference for competition in 2016 after spending the 2015 season as an independent.
-The most recent change in membership was the departure of the three NEC members for their conference's new men's volleyball league; one of the three, St. Francis Brooklyn, had joined the EIVA only a year earlier.
+Since the 2024–25 school year, the EIVA has had seven member teams, six from the NCAA's Division I. The University of Charleston of Division II joined the conference for competition in 2016 after spending the 2015 season as an independent.
+The most recent changes in membership were the 2022 departure of Sacred Heart, St. Francis Brooklyn, and Saint Francis (PA) for the NEC, followed in 2024 by Sacred Heart's return to the EIVA.

 Through the 2014 season, Division III Rutgers–Newark had been the EIVA's eighth member but spent its final years in the EIVA transitioning to Division III men's volleyball and left for the D-III Continental Volleyball Conference in 2015.
 Because Rutgers–Newark traditionally competed in the former University Division in men's volleyball before the NCAA created its current three-division setup in 1972, it had been allowed to award scholarships in that sport, making it one of only seven D-III schools then allowed to do so in any sport.
 As part of its D-III transition, it stopped awarding scholarships to new athletes in the 2011 season.